Margaritis Schinas

-Margaritis Schinas (Greek: Μαργαρίτης Σχοινάς /el/; born 28 July 1962) is a Greek politician and former civil servant.
-He served as vice-president in the Von der Leyen Commission with the portfolio of European Commissioner for Promoting our European Way of Life from 2019 to 2024.
+Margaritis Schinas (Μαργαρίτης Σχοινάς, /el/; born 28 July 1962) is a Greek politician and former civil servant who currently serves as Minister for Rural Development and Food in the second cabinet of Kyriakos Mitsotakis.
+He previously served as vice-president in the Von der Leyen Commission with the portfolio of European Commissioner for Promoting our European Way of Life from 2019 to 2024.
 A member of the New Democracy party, he previously was a Member of the European Parliament (MEP) from 2007 to 2009 and served as chief spokesperson of the European Commission from 2014 to 2019, and as a deputy director-general of the European Commission's Directorate-General for Communication between 2015 and 2019.

 Early life and education

 Stemming from a family from Fourka, Chalkidiki, Schinas studied at Aristotle University of Thessaloniki, where he received a Bachelor of Laws in 1985.
 He went on to receive a Diploma of Advanced European Studies (DAES) in European Public Administration from the College of Europe in Bruges in 1986, as well as a further Master of Science in Public Administration and Policy at the London School of Economics in 1987.

 In October 2011, he graduated from the EU-funded "High Potential Leadership" Program of the Harvard University School of Business.